Sdamirsa/HappyTreeResearchFriends/README.md

 Welcome to the repository of learning resources, pathways, and opportunities curated for the Happy Tree Research Friends community.
-Founded three years ago with my mentee and friends, Happy Tree Research Friends is a collaborative group dedicated to facilitating continuous learning and growth.
+Founded three years ago with my mentee and friends, Happy Tree Research Friends is a collaborative group that facilitates continuous learning and growth.

 Within this repository, you'll find carefully selected learning materials and pathways to support your educational journey.
 Our color-coded guide ensures efficient navigation: